NewsappAJC/data-portal/README.md

   Format: Your access key and secret key for the AWS bucket that will be updated by the app.

+Development
+---
 Run dev server
----

 ```
 $ python manage.py runserver_plus
 ```

+Static assets live in the `static` dir of the project root, and are compiled to the `staticfiles` dir.
+Within each app, asynchronous tasks live in `tasks`, and helper functions can be found in `utils.py`. `search_index` stores the information that the Haystack library uses to create a search index.

 Run tests
 ---
 If you want to add tests, add them in a `tests.py` file in the app you want to test, and they'll be automatically picked up by the Django testing framework.
-Run tests:
+It might take a couple minutes for the tests to run.

 `python manage.py test`